izanhzh/Amos.Abp/README.md

 	        </Item>
         </SqlScripts>
         ```
+        > Note:
-        Note: [Namespace] and [DatabaseProvider] are correctly filled in the xml
+        > 1. [Namespace] and [DatabaseProvider] are correctly filled in the xml
+        > 2. The handling of SQL string placeholder parameters (not query parameters) uses the `Scriban`(https://github.com/scriban/scriban) library.
+Please pay attention to the parameter settings.

     +  Configure `SqlScriptOptions` and add DependsOn in your EntityFrameworkCoreModule
         ```C#